 Proposed Rail Crossings of the Lower Estuary

 Early proposals for bridges in the vicinity of the ancient ferries included an ambitious 20-arch railway viaduct by Charles Blacker Vignoles in 1834.
-He, like Brunel, had also considered the possibility of tunnelling under the Severn.
-Later, James Walker, FRS, reported on two bridge designs by Thomas Fulljames in a similar location.
+He, like Brunel, had considered the possibility of tunnelling under the Severn.

-Mr Fulljames, Chief Engineer to the Bristol and Liverpool Junction Railway Company, proposed a more practical scheme, published in 1845.
+Thomas Fulljames, Chief Engineer to the Bristol and Liverpool Junction Railway Company, proposed a more practical scheme, published in 1845.
 He suggested two possible designs for what he described as the Aust Bridge, in the vicinity of the Old Passage, just a few hundred yards below the line of the present crossing.
-It took advantage of several rocky outcrops that were exposed at most low tides.
+It took advantage of several rocky outcrops that were exposed at most low tides

-Mr James Walker FRS was commissioned by the Admiralty to report on the proposals.
-Mr Fulljames argued that his first design “could be achieved with perfect safety to navigation”.
-Mr Walker disagreed, saying it would be objectionable on account of a pier, which “would be directly in the middle of the navigable channel”.
+James Walker FRS was commissioned by the Admiralty to report on the proposals.
+Fulljames argued that his first design “could be achieved with perfect safety to navigation”.
+Walker disagreed, saying it would be objectionable on account of a pier, which “would be directly in the middle of the navigable channel”.
 Navigation was a most important consideration in 1845 and shipping trade through the line of the Old Passage exceeded 600,000 tons per year with the largest ships drawing 19 feet (6 m) of water.
-Mr Walker found no fault with the second design, but, in the event, the Aust Bridge was never built.
-Mr James Williams, first class pilot for 13 years seems to have had the last words – “it will not do at all”
+Mr Walker found no fault with the second design, but the Aust Bridge was never built.
+James Williams, first class pilot for 13 years seems to have had the last words – “it will not do at all”

 Other early proposals for a railway crossing on the lower Estuary were concentrated on the short stretch between Sharpness and the Horseshoe Bend at Arlingham.
 The very first was in 1810 when the Bullo Pill Railway Co. started to tunnel under the Severn, south of Newnham, primarily for its own benefit.
 The company had acquired the rights of the Newham Ferry and began to construct a road tunnel that would have enabled adapted tramroad wagons to gain access to the eastern side.
 However, a major influx of the river brought work to a halt and it was never resumed.